What is our goal for the conversations on The Post?

 If you believe there’s an article where we should turn off the comments, please email email@example.com.

-In all other cases, the discussion on an article closes 14 days after it was originally published, except in the case of recipes.
+In the majority of other cases, the discussion on an article closes 3 days after it was originally published.

 What does it mean if I am suspended or banned?